jsadsad/aA_Classwork/W10D2/notes.md

 # Components

+- Should be pure functions - deterministic.
+Same input => same input always.
 - Accepts a single "props" object and returns a React element.
 - Create via either clases or functions.
 - must have a `render()`
+- `super(props)` makes sure the value of this.props defined.
+- Components will re-render when their state or props change.

 # State and Props

 - _Props_ refer to information that the component receives from a parent component.
 - _State_ refers to information that the component itself manages.

+# setState

+This is asynchrounous.
+The first paramet is an object that will be merged into the new state.
+An optional callback to execute after the new State is set.

+State is local and is initialized inside the constructor function of a class component.

+Constructor is the _only_ time you say `this.state =`

+# props

+Passed to the component when it is created.

+We have access to those props either by `this.props` or props(class vs functional)

+_Do not_ tie parts of props to a component's state.

+Component should never directly modify its props.